Secondments to Germany

 How long can a posting last?

-From a migration law perspective, the duration of a posting is not legally limited as long as the requirements for issuing the respective residence permit are met.
-However, restrictions on the period usually arise from the social security regulations of the sending country.
+From a migration law perspective, there are no legal restrictions on the duration of a posting, as long as the requirements for issuing the respective residence permit are met.
+However, limitations on the period usually arise from the social security regulations of the sending country.